Hotels near Volunteer Park

 Which hotels near Volunteer Park are good for families?

 Several hotels near Volunteer Park are well-suited for families.
-Americas Best Value Inn & Suites Griffin (0.67 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Holiday Inn Express and Suites Griffin by IHG (1.68 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Home2 Suites by Hilton Griffin (1.68 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Americas Best Value Inn & Suites Griffin (0.67 mi, from $65/night), Holiday Inn Express and Suites Griffin by IHG (1.68 mi, from $153/night), and Home2 Suites by Hilton Griffin (1.68 mi, from $158/night) all offer connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Holiday Inn Express and Suites Griffin by IHG also has suites.
+Home2 Suites by Hilton Griffin also has suites.

 Are there budget-friendly hotels near Volunteer Park?